guenchi/json/README.md

 ***Easy and Powerful functions***

+a LIST in here, may declare a STRUCT made be list or vector or these infinite multi-level nesting.

-parse rules: (infinite multi-level nesting)
+parse rules:

 ***json->list***